elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`

-`If the type's fields' first is nil, abort with "_Internal error - add the forget routine for a type (things)"; exit.`
+`If the type's fields' first is nil, abort with "Internal error - add the forget routine for a type (things)"; exit.`

-`If the type's fields' first's type is nil, abort with "_Internal error 2 - add the forget routine for a type (things)"; exit.`
+`If the type's fields' first's type is nil, abort with "Internal error 2 - add the forget routine for a type (things)"; exit.`

 `Put "_destroy [_" then the type's name then "_]_" into a moniker.`